 - 8 of 10 junior highs

 Bailey Junior High (seven out of seven) received all possible distinction designations.
 Last year 29 schools received at least one distinction.

 When looking at last year’s results under the new A-F system, this year’s scores in every category are equal to or better than last year.

 Two campuses that were previously rated as Improvement Required, Anderson and Patrick elementaries, met standard this year.

-Visit the Texas Education Agency for a full list of schools and their scores.
+Visit the Texas Education Agency (TEA) for a full list of schools and their scores.